HcashOrg/hcd/txscript/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/HcashOrg/hcd/txscript)

-Package txscript implements the decred transaction script language.
+Package txscript implements the HC transaction script language.
 There is a comprehensive test suite.

-This package has intentionally been designed so it can be used as a standalone package for any projects needing to use or validate decred transaction scripts.
+This package has intentionally been designed so it can be used as a standalone package for any projects needing to use or validate HC transaction scripts.

 ## Hcd Scripts

-Hcd provides a stack-based, FORTH-like language for the scripts in the decred transactions.
+Hcd provides a stack-based, FORTH-like language for the scripts in the HC transactions.
 This language is not turing complete although it is still fairly powerful.

 ## Installation and Updating